fastify/fastify/docs/Hooks.md

     // this hook will always be executed after the shared `preHandler` hooks done()
   },
+  // // Example with an array.
+All hooks support this syntax.
+  //
+  // preHandler: [function (request, reply, done) {
+  //   // this hook will always be executed after the shared `preHandler` hooks
+  //   done()
+  // }],
   preSerialization: (request, reply, payload, next) => {
     // manipulate the payload
     next(null, payload)